StevenR88/Web-Development-Projects/Term-Project/README.md

 as you can.
 When one color manages to conquer an entire map, the score will be updated and the map will revert back to the default map.

+### Concept
+This project was performed with a focus on using JavaScript, HTML, CSS, node.js and MySQL to create a client/server experience that utilizes
+RESTful API concepts.